malinpalo/gro-drf/README.md

 I've tried to customize the walkthrough where possible to fit the scope for my own project.
 I also added a custom contact model.

 ## Agile Workflow
-I built this API using Agile principles right from the start by creating user stories in the front end project for the developer/superuser to follow.
+I built this API using Agile principles right from the start by creating epics and user stories for the front end application for the developer/superuser to follow.
+The user stories were used to inform wireframes mapping out the intended functionality and 'flow' through the app.
+For more details see the [repo for the frontend React application](https://github.com/malinpalo/gro)

 ## User Stories
-I have included links to the [GitHub Issues](https://github.com/malinpalo/gro/issues) for this project, as well as the [KANBAN board](https://github.com/malinpalo/gro/milestones).
+Here you will find the [GitHub Issues](https://github.com/malinpalo/gro/issues) for this project, as well as the [KANBAN board](https://github.com/malinpalo/gro/milestones).

 [Back to top](<#contents>)